LuanTran07/BiLUnet-Lumbar-Spine/Readme.txt

 pip install imutils

 Data of this project
-We cannot share the patient X-ray images from the request of a hospital.
+Currently, we are not allowed to share the patient's X-ray images without the permission from the hospital.